While I’m (still) not commuting to Kin Insurance, I’m able to log about 1 hour of podcast listening time on my walks every day.

 As you progress in your Product career and master the basics, you’ll start considering the role of your product and your company in the global economy.

-And every so often, you’ll be inspired by something from a Ted talk completely outside of the world of tech and Product and you’ll be a better PM for it!
+And every so often, I promise you’ll be inspired by something from a TED talk completely outside of the world of tech and product and you’ll be a better PM for it!

 iTunes Link: Ted Talks Daily